How To Recover Data From Hard Disk Without OS – Analysis & Tips

 - BSOD: Error 333 Registry Failure of Windows operating system – Host: BLUE SCREEN ERROR 0x000000CE.

-You need to analyze the cause of corresponding messages, and then find suitable solutions for them when in face of above error prompts.
+Now, you need to analyze the cause of corresponding messages, and then find suitable solutions for them when in face of above error prompts.

 Note following things to decrease the possibility of OS crash: